McPollux2/lc-mirage/README.md

 ## Features

-- Mimic the voice of a player for any enemy
+- Mimic the voice of a player for any enemy (such as bracken, dress girl, modded enemies, etc)
    - Use the same player's voice every time it attempts to mimic their voice
    - Voice is synced to all players, where everyone hears the same voice
    - Only masked enemies mimic voices by default, other enemies can be enabled via config